ocaml/dune/doc/foreign-code.rst

   - depend on this directory recursively via :ref:`source_tree <source_tree>`
   - invoke the external build system
-  - copy the C archive files (``.a``, ``.so``, ...) in main library directory with a specific names (see bellow)
+  - copy the C archive files (``.a``, ``.so``, ...) in main library directory with a specific names (see below)
 - *attach* the C archive files to an OCaml library via the :ref:`self_build_stubs_archive <self_build_stubs_archive>` field